hack4impact-utk/loves-kitchen/README.md

 ## Things to fix:

-- nonstaff shouldn't be able to visit staff/checkin
-- show email in user tables? helps with multiple users
-- user/register should prevent people from registering an email already in the database
-- deleting yourself should automatically log you out, lol
-- tell users above the QR code in staff page to scan if it's their first time
-- disclaimer legal stuff at bottom of register page
-- hour minimum length for sessions
-- delete staff/volunteer confirmation

 - replace age with emergency contact in volunteer model and registration form

   - display emergency contact in staff page